SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsSnmpIntroduction.md

 - Change parameter values on the device by sending SNMP Set messages.
 - Receive unsolicited SNMP traps from the device.

-DataMiner runs three processes with name *SLSNMPManager* (one for each version of SNMP) which controls all communication from and to devices running SNMP agents.
+DataMiner runs three processes with the name *SLSNMPManager* (one for each version of SNMP), which control all communication from and to devices running SNMP agents.

 > [!NOTE]
 >